AOAC & MicroVal Method Validation Training – Microbial Method Validation: Detailed Insights

 The InviScreen® Salmonella spp.
 Detection Kit enables real-time PCR detection of Salmonella spp. in a wide variety of food products, providing same-day results for all validated matrices.
 The method consists of four steps: enrichment, DNA extraction, real-time PCR detection, and interpretation of results.
 The real-time PCR assay can be performed using two commercially available real-time PCR instruments equipped to detect fluorescence emissions in the FAM and VIC or HEX channels.

-The certificate and the validation report can be found on our website.
+The certificate and the validation report (2023LR127) can be found on our website.

 MicroVal Recap Edition 2024